leitstand/leitstand/README.md

 ### Leitstand Applications

-The following Leitstand Applications are in the pipeline for being open-sourced and will be available early in Q1/20.
+The following Leitstand Applications are in the pipeline for being open-sourced:

-- __Log Application__, the log application connects Leitstand with elasticsearch and supplies conext-sensitive log searches by means of generating queries from inventory records.
+- __Log Application__, the log application connects Leitstand with elasticsearch and provides context-sensitive log event list views by means of generating log event queries from inventory records.
 This simplifies the search for log messages for a certain element or group of elements.
-- __Telemetry Application__, the telementry application allows to configure metrics that can be sampled from the elements including their visualization and monitoring.
+- __Telemetry Application__, the telemetry application allows to configure metrics that can be sampled from the elements including their visualization and monitoring rules.
 It also includes Leitstand Connectors for Prometheus and Grafana.
-- __Topology Application__, the topology application visualizes the link-state graph of a disaggregated  network.
+- __Topology Application__, the topology application visualizes the link-state graph of the  disaggregated  network.